-This topic contains 7 replies, has 8 voices, and was last updated by Kelly Fields .
+- This topic has 7 replies, 8 voices, and was last updated by .

 Now, im not talking about how expensive babys are to maintain with nappys and clothes ect ect, im talking about having a baby and how much it costs.